Supply Chain Strategy Assessment

 - Supply chain analytics, the role and use of data, sharing and collaboration, to drive predictive modelling analysis to execution

-The customer has become an educated shopper using tools at their disposal to generate compressed order cycles on most supply chain organisations.
+The customer has become an educated shopper using tools at their disposal to generate high order volumes within shorter leadtimes on most supply chain organisations.
 The traditional supply chain model which operated on despatching to a destination when the container was full are out dated and never focused on customer service levels.
 Their aim was cost minimisation at the expense of customer service.
-Tomorrow's supply chain success stories will achieve more balance with the aid of supply chain optimisation and an agile supply chain model.
-Anything less will result in extinction.
+Tomorrow's supply chain success stories will achieve more balance by adopting supply chain optimisation and agile supply chain strategies.

-Effective supply chain management requires a responsive framework consisting of Strategic, Tactical and Operational components within supply chain model.
+Effective supply chain management requires a responsive supply chain strategy framework consisting of strategic, tactical and operational tiers within supply chain model.
 Progressive organisations understand that the right supply chain strategy will achieve success by aligning this framework with business strategy.
-Continuous improvement initiatives to enhance supply chain performance must be a cultural strength and owned by the entire organisation, promoting success and achievements.
+Continuous improvement initiatives planned to enhance supply chain performance must be underpinned by a strong culture that learns from failures and promotes achievements.

 The existing transport cost structure to support the direct to DC supply chain model is operated as a cost centre, the new direct to store model is operated as a profit centre.
 Additional management and coordination for line haul transportation may be required prior and post vendor consolidation.
 Local couriers will be an additional service to support the direct to store model.
 The management and coordination of the inbound logistics component i.e. freight forwarding, customs clearance and transportation will certainly require a review to identify consolidation opportunities, service contract changes or closer vendor management during a transition cycle.